-My working title is: The stanger within: The role of imagines communities in cettler contexts - American New Orleans and Russian Odessa, 1803-1861.
+My working title is: The stranger within: The role of imagines communities in settler contexts - American New Orleans and Russian Odessa, 1803-1861.

 My research project partakes in the wider history of settler colonialism, imperial competition and emulation across the Northern hemisphere in the long nineteenth century, by setting New Orleans and Odessa in the context of the wider historiography on booming settler cities.
 The function of these two cities as major ports cannot alone explain their respective explosive demographic growth.
 In order to understand the early urban development of Odessa and New Orleans, they must be also considered as settler projects, located on new agrarian frontiers.
 Yet, despite their rapid economic importance and success, they were both enduringly considered as alien, or inauthentically American or Russian.
 Settlement, therefore, became in some measure a cultural project.

 Taking the French émigré and refugee communities in either city as a case study, I aim to understand how the presence and representation of these foreign settlers impact the enduring representation of the cities and their relationship with the centres of power and government.
 The discrepancy between assumed identity, outward representation and practical demographics provides an opportunity to consider the role of imagined communities in settler and imperial environments.

 Colonial History; Global History; Oxford and Empire; British Imperialism; French Imperialism; United Statues History; Russian History; History of Labour; Environmental History; History of Slavery